 The only perfect person was Jesus Christ.

-But you've been doing yeah, you've been doing a lot of book signings.
+But you've been doing, yeah, you've been doing a lot of book signings.

-I do you have any book signings this weekend?
+Do you have any book signings this weekend?

 I do.

-I have one in Mount Pleasant, which is right outside of Charleston, South Carolina, and that's at seven o'clock, Barnes and Noble.
+I have one in Mount Pleasant, which is right outside of Charleston, South Carolina.

 When is that?

-Seven o'clock when that's seven o'clock on Friday night.
+That's 7 o'clock on Friday night.

 Okay.

-Uh, do they relate to these experiences?
+Do they relate to these experiences?

 They do.

-Most people hug me and cry and share their stories and say I can relate to this.
+Most people hug me and cry and share their stories and say, I can relate to this.

-And there are women that have come up to me that have been, you know, my grandparents' age or my mom's age, and will say I had a miscarriage too, and we didn't talk about it back then.
+And there are women that have come up to me that have been, you know, my grandparents' age or my mom's age and will say, I had a miscarriage too, and we didn't talk about it back then.

-But I'm glad that you're sharing your story because I I wish other people had been there for me when I went through it.
+But I'm glad that you're sharing your story because I wish other people had been there for me when I went through it.

 I'm also hearing thank you for being a Christian and not being afraid to hide your faith.